krvoje/ca-bibd-generator/README.md

                                                     1 0 1 0 0 0 1
                                                     0 1 1 0 0 1 0
                                                     1 1 0 0 1 0 0

+The idea of the algorithm is to use a kind of a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) grid, where the cells are the fields of the incidence matrix.